amellalalex/weenyterm/bidi/README.md

 ## License

 MIT compatible License
-Copyright © 2022-Present Wez Furlong.
+Copyright © 2022-Present Weeny Furlong.

 Portions of the code in this crate were derived from the bidiref reference implementation of the UBA which is: